astronomer/airflow-guides/guides/task-groups.md

 ##### Ordering Tasks Groups

 By default using a loop to generate your tasks groups, will put them in parallel.
 In cases where your tasks groups are dependent on elements of another task group then you'll want to run them sequentially.
-Like when processing tables with foreign keys, your primary table records will need to exist before you can load your foreign table.
+For example, when processing tables with foreign keys your primary table records will need to exist before you can load your foreign table.

 ```python
     groups = []